MuhammedHelal/fruits-hub_Full-ECommerce-App-in-Flutter/README.md

 * Utilized the **BLoC Pattern** (Business Logic Component) for immutable state and reliable UI rendering.
 This was critical for managing complex asynchronous operations and persistent data like the shopping cart.

 ### 3. **Enterprise-Grade Network Layer**
-* Designed and implemented a dedicated network layer (using **Dio**) complete with **Interceptors** for logging, token refresh, and centralized error handling.
-This ensures robust and scalable API communication.
+* Designed and implemented a dedicated network layer (using **Dio**) complete with **Interceptors** for logging, token refresh, and centralized error handling, ensuring robust and scalable API communication.

 ### 4. **Dual Backend Flexibility (Firebase & Supabase)**
 * **Modular Backend Services:** Structured data service modules to allow quick switching between **Firebase Firestore** and **Supabase PostgREST**, showcasing adaptability to different backend technologies.